Loginistaken/Minflorix-Q-Battery/MinFlorix-Q V3 Battery.md

     Self-heal minor defects using quantum properties.
     Be used in applications ranging from smartphones to electric cars, or even quantum computers.

 c.
-What Would a 100% Diagnostics Score Look Like?
+What Would a 100% Score Look Like?

     Perfect energy retention: Zero energy lost as heat or through leaks.
     Ultra-fast charging: Full charge in seconds or minutes.